About the role

 • When is my next deposit?

-• I need to file a dispute, some money was stolen off my card.
+• I need to file a dispute; some money was stolen from my card.

 Fraud

-• Any call that Payments may receive or
+• You may receive any call that Payments may receive.

-• I need to follow up on a dispute that I filed, when will I be receiving my money back?
+• I need to follow up on a dispute I filed.
+When will I be receiving my money back?

 • Why was my dispute denied?